StefanosPoulidis/stefanospoulidis.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth-year PhD student in Decision Sciences at INSEAD.
+I am a PhD candidate in Decision Sciences at INSEAD.
 I am immensely fortunate to be advised by [Hamsa Bastani](https://hamsabastani.github.io/index.html) and [Spyros Zoumpoulis](https://www.insead.edu/faculty-personal-site/spyros-zoumpoulis/research).

 My research studies how to design and govern human-AI systems that improve decision quality and performance without weakening human learning.
 Across behavioral and field experiments, industry collaborations, and mathematical modeling, I examine when AI guidance helps people make better decisions and when it backfires by substituting for effort, disrupting cognitive flow, or encouraging over-reliance.